gsm007-data/ai-bootcamp-dubai/Lab-0:IBM_Cloud_Setup/README.md

 ![Banner](images/img016.png)

-11. Click on "Manage" > "Servics and integrations" > "Associate service".
+11. Click on "Manage" > "Services and integrations" > "Associate service".
 (This step is to associate machine learning services to the project)

 ![Banner](images/img017.png)